Chart Color Schemes

 Nedlands - Dalkeith - Crawley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Nedlands-Dalkeith-Crawley, as per the latest Census, 67.5% of dwellings were houses, with 32.5% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Perth metro's 68.6% houses and 31.4% other dwellings.
-Home ownership in the area was 44.1%, similar to Perth metro, with mortgaged dwellings at 24.6% and rented ones at 31.3%.
-The median monthly mortgage repayment was $3,521, above Perth metro's average of $3,293.
-Weekly rent median was $450, the same as Perth metro's figure.
-Nationally, Nedlands-Dalkeith-Crawley's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Nedlands-Dalkeith-Crawley, as per the latest Census, 67.5% of dwellings were houses, with 32.5% being semi-detached, apartments, or other types.
+This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
+Home ownership in Nedlands-Dalkeith-Crawley was 44.1%, similar to Perth metro, with mortgaged dwellings at 24.6% and rented at 31.3%.
+The median monthly mortgage repayment was $3,521, higher than Perth metro's $3,293.
+Weekly rent was $450, the same as Perth metro's figure but higher than the national average of $375.
+Nationally, Nedlands-Dalkeith-Crawley's median monthly mortgage repayment was significantly higher at $3,521 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing